ghjuliasialelli/dl21/README.md

 #### RNN
 All operations concerning the RNN model take place in the `rnn.py` file.

 The appriopriate flags are described and can be set at the top of the file.
+They are currently set for the training of the RNN model on the re-shuffled DigiitWdb dataset.
 Then, one needs only to run :
 ```
 python rnn.py
 ```